30th September, 2019.

-You can possibly imagine the few things I’m gonna raise, though, can’t you?
+You can possibly imagine the few things I’m going raise, though, can’t you?

-I know, bless, Allison’s having it rough with her bike insurance.
+My partner, Allison, is having a rough time with her bike insurance.

-I’d’ve been happy to at least go halvesies on the overdue payment; if it hadn’t been for having to replace that bloody exploding fridge-freezer!
+I’d’ve been happy to at least go halvesies on the overdue payment; if it hadn’t been for having to replace the fridge-freezer!

 After all, it’s what partners are for!

-That’s a frustration I can do little about, right here and now, though; apart from kick meself about not being able to do anything about it.
+That’s a frustration I can do little about, right here and now, though; apart from kick myself about not being able help.

-And what we found out, today, from the post office …
+Along side telling what we found out from the post office …

-Because that’s one thing I was able to do for her, give the Post Office’s Customer Service line a call for her, and send them a mildly hacked off email.
+Because that’s one thing I was able to do for her, give the Post Office’s Customer Service line a call, and send them a mildly hacked off email.

 Which will hopefully include a refund; either way, a month is a long time to wait.